-- (a) buy or receive any goods or services from the charity on terms preferential to those applicable to members of the public. - (b) sell goods, services or any interest in land to the charity. - (c) be employed by, or receive any remuneration from, the charity. - (d) receive any other financial benefit from the charity; unless the payment is (first) permitted by sub-clause (2) of this clause, and (second) complies with the conditions of Sections 67 and 68 of the Charities and Trustee Investment (Scotland) Act 2005.
-In this clause, a 'financial benefit' means a benefit, direct or indirect, which is either money or has a monetary value.

-Scope and powers permitting trustees' or connected persons' benefits.

-- (e) A charity trustee or connected person may receive a benefit from the charity in the capacity of a beneficiary of the charity provided that it is available generally to the beneficiaries of the charity - (f) A charity trustee or connected person may enter into a contract for the supply of services, or of goods that are supplied in connection with the provision of services. - (g) A charity trustee or connected person may receive interest on money lent to the charity at a reasonable and proper rate which must be not more than the Bank of England bank rate (also known as the base rate). - (h) A charity trustee or connected person may receive rent for premises let by the trustee or connected person to the charity.
+- a. buy or receive any goods or services from the charity on terms - preferential to those applicable to members of the public; - b. sell goods, services or any interest in land to the charity; - be employed by, or receive any remuneration from, the charity; - d. receive any other financial benefit from the charity; unless the payment is permitted by sub-clause (2) of this clause, or authorised by the court or the Charity Commission ('the Commission').
+In this clause, a 'financial benefit' means a benefit, direct or indirect, which is either money or has a monetary value. - (2)Scope and powers permitting trustees' or connected persons' benefits. - a.
+A charity trustee or connected person may receive a benefit from the charity in the capacity of a beneficiary of the charity provided that it is available generally to the beneficiaries of the charity. - b.
+A charity trustee or connected person may enter into a contract for the supply of services, or of goods that are supplied in connection with the provision of services, to the charity where that is permitted in accordance with, and subject to the conditions in, section 185 of the Charities Act 2011. - c.
+A charity trustee or connected person may receive interest on money lent to the charity at a reasonable and proper rate which must be not more than the Bank of England bank rate (also known as the base rate) - d.
+A charity trustee or connected person may receive rent for premises let by the trustee or connected person to the charity.
 The amount of the rent and the other terms of the lease must be reasonable and proper.
 The charity trustee concerned must withdraw from any meeting at which such a proposal or the rent or other terms of the lease are under discussion.

-6) Dissolution
+6. Dissolution